Byzantine–Georgian war (1028)

 The Byzantine–Georgian War (1028) was a military conflict between the Byzantine Empire and the Kingdom of Georgia, primarily over territorial control in southern Georgia.
 The conflict occurred shortly after Bagrat IV ascended the throne of Georgia in 1028, during a period of political instability in Georgia.

 Background

-After the death of George I, some Georgian nobles wished to enthrone Demetrius of Anakopia instead of his half-brother Bagrat IV.
+After the death of George I, some Georgian nobles wished to enthrone Prince Demetrius instead of his half-brother Bagrat IV.
 Taking advantage of internal divisions within Georgia, the Byzantine emperor supported Demetrius’s claim to the Georgian throne, aiming to restore Byzantine influence in the Caucasus through his assistance to Demetrius.
 Moreover, Byzantium also sought to gain control over Georgia’s wealthy southern territories.

 Military Campaigns

 The Byzantine forces swiftly overran Artaani, a region in south Georgia, before advancing into the strategic areas of Javakheti and Trialeti.
 One of their primary military objectives was the capture of the strategically important Kldekari Fortress, situated in the Trialeti Mountains.
 The fortress, however, was fiercely defended by Liparit IV of Kldekari, a prominent Georgian noble and military leader.
 Liparit mounted a determined resistance, repelling the invading Byzantine forces and securing a significant victory for the Georgians in this encounter.

 Following their failure at Kldekari, the Byzantine army redirected its focus toward Shavsheti, a mountainous region in southern Georgia with considerable strategic importance.
 The Byzantines aimed to capture the key military strongholds in the area but encountered strong resistance from the local population, led by Bishop Saba Mtbevari, a prominent religious figure.
 Bishop Saba rallied the inhabitants and organized a successful defense, preventing the Byzantines from establishing a foothold in Shavsheti and thwarting their efforts to expand territorial control.

 Although the Byzantines suffered significant military setbacks in these engagements, they ultimately failed to achieve their strategic objectives in Georgia.
 The internal political situation within the Georgian kingdom, however, began to deteriorate in the aftermath of the campaign.
 Ongoing conflict and instability were exacerbated by the betrayal of several local nobles.
 Disillusioned with King Bagrat IV's leadership, some Georgian aristocrats defected to the Byzantines, surrendering their fortresses and territories.